novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 Looking back, he felt it again.

-‘If I date Ah-young, I'll always live like this.’
+‘If I date Ah-young, I'll always live with this mindset.’

 He felt he needed to think a lot about this.